Version control: Overview

-In computer software engineering, revision control is any kind of practice that tracks and provides control over changes to source code.
-Software developers sometimes use revision control software to maintain documentation and configuration files as well as source code.

-As teams design, develop and deploy software, it is common for multiple versions of the same software to be deployed in different sites and for the software's developers to be working simultaneously on updates.
+As teams develop software, it is common to deploy multiple versions of the same software, and for different developers to work on one or more different versions simultaneously.
 Bugs or features of the software are often only present in certain versions (because of the fixing of some problems and the introduction of others as the program develops).
 Therefore, for the purposes of locating and fixing bugs, it is vitally important to be able to retrieve and run different versions of the software to determine in which version(s) the problem occurs.
 It may also be necessary to develop two versions of the software concurrently: for instance, where one version has bugs fixed, but no new features (branch), while the other version is where new features are worked on (trunk).

 At the simplest level, developers could simply retain multiple copies of the different versions of the program, and label them appropriately.
 This simple approach has been used in many large software projects.
 While this method can work, it is inefficient as many near-identical copies of the program have to be maintained.
 This requires a lot of self-discipline on the part of developers and often leads to mistakes.
 Since the code base is the same, it also requires granting read-write-execute permission to a set of developers, and this adds the pressure of someone managing permissions so that the code base is not compromised, which adds more complexity.
 Consequently, systems to automate some or all of the revision control process have been developed.
-This ensures that the majority of management of version control steps is hidden behind the scenes.
+This abstracts most operational steps (hides them from ordinary users).

 Moreover, in software development, legal and business practice, and other environments, it has become increasingly common for a single document or snippet of code to be edited by a team, the members of which may be geographically dispersed and may pursue different and even contrary interests.
 Sophisticated revision control that tracks and accounts for ownership of changes to documents and code may be extremely helpful or even indispensable in such situations.

 Revision control may also track changes to configuration files, such as those typically stored in /etc or /usr/local/etc on Unix systems.
 This gives system administrators another way to easily track changes made and a way to roll back to earlier versions should the need arise.

+Many version control systems identify the version of a file as a number or letter, called the version number, version, revision number, revision, or revision level.
+For example, the first version of a file might be version 1.
+When the file is changed the next version is 2.
+Each version is associated with a timestamp and the person making the change.
+Revisions can be compared, restored, and, with some types of files, merged.